amiv-eth/amivapi/README.md

 git clone https://github.com/amiv-eth/amivapi.git
 cd amivapi
 pip install -r requirements.txt

+# IMPORTANT: Install amivapi in `editable mode` to get the `amivapi` command
+pip install -e .
 ```

 This will also install the `amivapi` command, which you can use to start